-LDR 6 Construction of link road between Kentstown Road (R153) and the Boyne Rd Navan including crossing the Navan/Kingscourt railway line by under bridge.\A Part VIII planning consent is in place for LDR 6.
+RT 8 Construction of link road between Duleek Rd (R153) and the Boyne Rd Navan including crossing the Navan/Kingscourt railway line by underbridge

-This road will provide an important link between R153, the Old Athlumney Road and the Boyne Road by opening up access to lands in Framework Plan 2 and linking lands east and west of the Drogheda Railway line by means of an under bridge.
-Taken along with LDR 2 and the Bothar Sion / Metges Road, this will form an outer loop for the southeast quadrant of Navan creating good access for commercial, industrial and tourism industries.
-This road extends to some 1600m.
+This road will provide an important link between R153, the Old Athlumney Road and the Boyne Road by opening up access to lands in the LAP 4 development boundary and linking east and west of the Drogheda Railway line by means of an underbridge.
+Taken along with RT6 and the Bailis Distributor Road, this will form an outer loop for the southeast quadrant of Navan creating good access for commercial, industrial and tourism industries.
+This road extends to some 1600m and has an estimated delivery cost of €10.5m excluding land acquisitions.